GoogleCloudPlatform/cloud-foundation-fabric/examples/gke-serverless/multitenant-fleet/README.md

 The following example shows how to deploy two clusters with different configurations.

-The first cluster `cluster-euw1` defines the mandatory configuration parameters (description, location, network setup) and inherits the some defaults from the `cluster_defaults` and `nodepool_detaults` variables.
+The first cluster `cluster-euw1` defines the mandatory configuration parameters (description, location, network setup) and inherits the some defaults from the `cluster_defaults` and `nodepool_deaults` variables.
 These two variables are used whenever the `override` key of the `clusters` and `nodepools` variables are set to `null`.

 On the other hand, the second cluster (`cluster-euw3`) defines its own configuration by providing a value to the `overrides` key.